Molotov921/Jokes_exam_25-1-24/README.md

 - **Like Jokes:** Users can like their favorite jokes, and liked jokes are stored for later viewing.

+- **Local Database:** Liked jokes are now stored locally using a database.
+This ensures that liked jokes persist even if the app is closed and reopened.

+- **Social Media Sharing:** Share your favorite Chuck Norris jokes on various social media platforms directly from the app.

 - **Navigation Drawer:** A navigation drawer provides easy access to different sections of the app, including Liked Jokes.

 ## Screenshots